mjordan/introduction_to_relational_databases/README.md

 3 rows in set (0.01 sec)
 ```

 This query is more complex than the first one, because it is asking for data from multiple tables.
-It relates the tables using the clause `WHERE BooksAuthors.author_id = Authors.author_id`, which in relational database jargon is called a "join" query (not to be confused with the "join" table used to store many-to-many relationships.)
+It relates the tables using the clause `WHERE BooksAuthors.author_id = Authors.author_id`, which in relational database jargon is called a "join" query (not to be confused with the join table used to store many-to-many relationships.)

 To find the book IDs, titles, and ISBNs that have editions published after (that is, greater than) 2003, we would use this SQL query: